 Any disappointments?
 I wanted the book to be longer.
 It whets the appetite for more

 of the same.
 Also, an index would have been useful.
-The book's 41 chapters are untitled,
+The book's 41 chapters in my edition are untitled,

 This is not Brian's first book.
 The Ever Open Eye, published by the same press in 1998,